kathyminhanh97/slavetothealgorithm/week8/readme.md

 <img src="https://github.com/kathyminhanh97/slavetothealgorithm/blob/master/week8/refinedprototype.jpg" width= "600" >

 <img src="https://github.com/kathyminhanh97/slavetothealgorithm/blob/master/week8/Pseudocode.png" width= "600" >
-tiengviet.png

 ## Class Activity

-This week turn speech into types.
+This week we learned how to turn speech into types.

 WThis amaze me so much because I didn't think this was possible.
 The speech recognition was so accurate and had little-to-no delay.
 It's just like what we normally see on Youtube CC, was made in a short amount of time with a few line of codes.